Support Graph Preconditioners for Off-Lattice Cell-Based Models: Discussion

 \section{Discussion}

-We have proposed efficient preconditioners for linear systems arising from off-lattice agent-based models.
+We have proposed efficient preconditioners for linear systems arising from off-lattice cell-based models.
 Using the notions of matrix-weighted graphs and block Laplacians, we extended support graph theory to this problem.
-By using maximum spanning trees, we obtained preconditioners that are computationally efficient to compute and factor, while significantly decreasing the condition number and iteration count in the conjugate gradient method.
-We proved bounds on the condition number that, while overly pessimistic in practice, demonstrate asymptotic stability.
-Additionally, we proved a bound for augmented spanning trees, but did not implement them because augmented trees lead to fill-in during factorization.
-In such cases, it may be beneficial to use the augmented MST preconditioner with an incomplete $LDL^T$ decomposition that completely ignores fill, however further research would be needed to develop a fill-reducing ordering.
-Finally, while we have not proved any bounds that theoretically justify including the entire block diagonal of the original matrix in the preconditioner, we provided numerical evidence of its potential helpfulness.
+By using MSTs, we obtained preconditioners that are efficient to compute and factor, while significantly decreasing the condition number, iteration count, and wall-clock time in the conjugate gradient method.
+We proved bounds on the condition number for both standard and augmented MSTs that, while overly pessimistic in practice, demonstrate asymptotic stability.
+Although augmented MST preconditioners have proven effective for mesh Laplacians, our implementation using nested conjugate gradient iterations showed no iteration count improvement for cell-based models.
+We hypothesize that the local interaction graphs from spherical cell packings already achieve sufficiently low stretch without augmentation, though other cell geometries or packing configurations might benefit from this technique.

-We benchmarked our proposed preconditioners and compared them to the identity, Jacobi, and block Jacobi preconditioners.
-Support graph preconditioners showed significant advantages in scenarios with low edge-vertex ratios, but their effectiveness decreased as this ratio increased.
-We observed that in situations where the support graph did not perform well, the block Jacobi preconditioner performed well.
-These findings led to the development of row-support graph preconditioners, combining block diagonal and support graph approaches.
-This combination resulted in a preconditioner which shares properties with both the block Jacobi and MST preconditioner.
-Our benchmarking supports this observation, as the row-support graph preconditioner performs well across various scenarios.
-Finally, our results highlight the importance of benchmarking, as theoretical bounds frequently do not predict practical performance in finite precision arithmetic.